-Veterans: The Veterans Aid & Attendance Pension Provides wartime veterans and their surviving spouses with tax-free financial aid for senior care.
+Veterans: The Veterans Aid & Attendance Pension

+Provides wartime veterans and their surviving spouses with tax-free financial aid for senior care.
 It is paid for by the Department of Veterans Aid and Attendance Pension.

-Long Term Care Insurance (LTC)
+Long-Term Care Insurance (LTC)

-A privately purchased insurance product that extends coverage for the cost of long term care beyond what Medicare covers.

-Now that you have a better understanding of what Medicare pays for and what you are responsible for paying out-of-pocket, it's time to cover how your portion can be financed.In order to create a budget, it is important to consider all possible forms of income.
+A privately purchased insurance product that extends coverage for the cost of long-term care beyond what Medicare covers.
+Now that you are an expert on what Medicare pays for and what you are responsible for paying outof-pocket, it's time to cover how your part can be financed.
+In order to create a budget, it is important to consider all possible forms of income.